tfahey/verademo-java/AWS-CodeStar.md

 		* External registry URL: veracode/api-wrapper-java
 		* Registry credentials: the name or ARN of your DockerHub credentials from the AWS Secrets Manager
 		* Service role as required to build (likely the default is OK)
+			* Note: you might need to add permission for the Service Role to read the Secrets Manager.
+There is a pre-defined "SecretsManagerReadWrite" role which can be used, although this is too permissive for real-world use.
+Alternately, a read-only permission can be created and used.
 		* Environment variables, add the following:
 			* `VERACODE_API_ID` = name of the appropriate Parameter Store secret created above
 			* `VERACODE_API_KEY` = name of the appropriate Paramter Store secret created above